geoffreylitt/wildcard-onward-paper/paper.md

 of malicious adapters being contributed.
 Currently we plan to solve this challenge with centralized code review, but another approach we are considering is using or inventing a more restricted domain-specific language for specifying scraping logic.

+## Generic data interfaces

+- what makes a UI good for customization?

+  - generic: can show data from many apps
+  - neutral: doesn't prioritize a particular use case, leaves the imagination open
+  - good affordances for performing common actions

+- could be others besides a table
+  - tree?
+  - text box?
+  - compose these?

+## Decouple data from application logic

+- thin client architecture of web has promoted a coupling of data + app

+  - only way user can view the data is in the first-party tool
+  - APIs provide some flexibility in picking a client. but, APIs aren't meant for end user consumption. and, there are limits (eg, Twitter API restrictions)
+  - limited user agency over how they use their data
+  - compare to, say, opening a file locally

+- Some people aiming towards ambitious rearchitectures in this space...
+  - cite local-first
+  - TBL Solid
+- Data-driven customization: an iterative approach towards this vision; complementary to more radical rearchitecting.

+- Start with third party extraction
+- Integrate across apps
+- open the data in a different UI
+- Then move to first party data providing in the client (could drive wildcard from existing apis??)

 # Related Work {#sec:related-work}